richwebb8/CCNP-Study-Notes/Services/QoS.md

 ## Queueing-Based Congestion Avoidance:

--   Set of features to pre-emptively drop traffic within queues
+-   Set of features to preemptively drop traffic within queues

 -   On switches: